 In 2009, I moved to Ann Arbor with my wife and daughter (with a son on the way).
 We fell in love with the charm of the Old West Side (the proximity to town, the parks, the walkability) and purchased our first house.
 It is not a large house at just around 1300 SF, but it suited us well and the original wood trim and glass-paned French doors from the foyer to the living room screamed out “I am the house you will buy!”

 We were also pleased that the previous owner had done the work of finishing a good portion of the basement with a full bathroom and a larger bonus room/in-law guest room, leaving us one less project for the immediate future.
 The one limiting aspect to our home was that it contained a shared driveway, and with that a shared garage structure … which I later found out was the stable for the original property that had included the entire block.
-Our neighbor (who happens to be the best neighbor to share a driveway with) has a two-car garage while our side contained a one-car garage with a separated storage room entered from the side towards our backyard.
-There was my remodeling project for the house (well, after I fenced in the backyard from the back of house to the garage to keep our dogs from escaping).
+Our neighbor (who happens to be the best neighbor to share a driveway with), has a two-car garage while our side contained a one-car garage with a separated storage room entered from the side towards our backyard.
+As a designer at Meadowlark, I needed a project at home.
+Here it was!
 While I appreciated the storage space to keep my tools, I didn’t think it had to be so large and I didn’t want my children to hide behind the lawnmower when playing hide and seek.

 So I wrote down what I wanted out of the space and went about figuring out how to get it with the least amount of work (a.k.a. $$$) as possible.